daleao/sdv/AwesomeProfessions/README.md

 While the vast majority of professions bonuses are non-configurable, some of the more radical changes have been given configuration options to give the user some degree of control.
 As such the mod provides the following config options, which can be modified either in-game via Generic Mod Config Menu or by manually editing the configs.json file:

 - **Modkey** (keybind) - The Prospector and Scavenger professions use this key to reveal the locations of key objects currently on the screen.
 If playing on a large screen with wide field of view, this can help locate forageables of mine nodes in large or busy maps.
 The default key is LeftShift for keyboards and LeftShoulder for controllers.
-- **SuperModeKey** (keybind) - This is the key that activates Super Mode for level 10 combat professions.
+- **SuperModeKey** (keybind) - This is the key that activates Super Mode for 2nd-tier combat professions.
 By default this is the same key as Modkey, but can also be set to a different key.
 - **HoldKeyToActivateSuperMode** (boolean) - If set to true, then Super Mode will be activated after holding the above key for a short amount of time.
 If set to false, then Super Mode will activate immediately upon pressing the key.
 This is settings is useful if SuperModeKey is set to a key already bound to a different on-press action, such as if keeping the default keybind settings for Modkey and SuperModeKey, which will allowing tracking on-screen items without activating Super Mode.
 Default value is true.
 - **SuperModeActivationDelay** (decimal) - If HoldKeyToActivateSuperMode is set to true, this represents the number of seconds between pressing SuperModeKey and activating Super Mode.
 Set to a higher value if you use Prospector profession and find yourself accidentally wasting your Super Mode in the Mines.
 - **SuperModeDrainFactor** (integer) - Determines how quickly the Super Mode resource bar drains during Super Mode.
 This number represents the amount of game update ticks between each tick of the Super Mode resource bar.
 The default value is 3, which means that 1 point is deduced every 3 / 60 = 0.05 seconds, giving a total Super Mode duration of 0.05 * 500 = 25 seconds.